jingzhian/mkdocs-md-notes/docs/ophthalmology.md

   - Grade 4 hypertensive retinopathy: optic disc oedema
 • Treatment of underlying hypertension
 • If a patient is previously undiagnosed, refer for assessment:
-– Grade 1 or 2 reTinopathy – non-urgent referral – Grade 3 – more urgent referral to GP
+– Grade 1 or 2 retinopathy – non-urgent referral – Grade 3 – more urgent referral to GP
 – Grade 4 – IMMEDIATE referral to casualty

 Hypertensive retinopathy associated conditions